thomaspernet/research-phd/README.md

 ### Facts

-### Pollution in China

-  - China is a first class player in the world economy for the trade, growth, technology but China is also notorious for being a major polluter.

-  - There is no other country in the world with a sharp increase as China.

-    <iframe width="600" height="400" src="https://datastudio.google.com/embed/reporting/1tMowiEW1NbF3L_5PjF7cfQoY-vEcRV1I/page/Tohh" frameborder="0" style="border:0" allowfullscreen></iframe>

 ### Trade in China

   - China rapidly grow into the factory of the World, exporting goods and manuctured products everywhere in the world.